WELCOME TO MY PANTRY…

 Since purchasing a pressure cooker I have begun to cook our beans from scratch on a semi-weekly basis.
 Chickpeas, black beans, and black eyed peas are house favorites.
-But you will also find black beluga lentils, french green lentils, and mung beans in our rotation too – usually by this brand at our local market.
+But you will also find black beluga lentils, french green lentils, pinto beans, and butter beans in our rotation too – usually by this brand at our local market.
 Cannellini are another favorite, and come winter time, navy beans.

 Nuts & Seeds